sedol1339/files/abstracts.md

 Bengio, Y., & LeCun, Y. (2007).
 Scaling learning algorithms towards AI.
 Retrieved from https://www.iro.umontreal.ca/~lisa/pointeurs/bengio+lecun_chapter2007.pdf

+    - Kernel methods are fundamentally limited in their ability to learn complex high-dimensional functions
+    - Kernel machines are shallow architectures, they can be very sample-inefficient
+    - We analyze a limitation of kernel machines with a local kernel
+    - We argue that deep architectures have the potential to generalize beyond immediate neighbors

 Ranzato, M., Poultney, C., Chopra, S., & Cun, Y. (2006).
 Efficient Learning of Sparse Representations with an Energy-Based Model.
 Advances in Neural Information Processing Systems, 19.
 Retrieved from https://proceedings.neurips.cc/paper/2006/hash/87f4d79e36d68c3031ccf6c55e9bbd39-Abstract.html

     - We train a linear encoder-decoder with sparsifying non-linearity in unsupervised way
     - The non-linearity turns a code vector into a quasi-binary sparse code vector
     - Learning proceeds in a two-phase EM-like fashion
-    - We use the proposed method to initialize the first CNNlayer to achieve SOTA on MNIST
+    - We use the proposed method to initialize the first CNN layer to achieve SOTA on MNIST

 ## 2008